raspberrypilearning/lost-in-space/en/step_5.md

 ![Blocks for a spinning monkey](images/space-spin-blocks.png)
 --- /hint ---
 --- hint ---
-Here's the code to change your spaceship's size as it moves:
+Here's the code to make your monkey spin:
 ![Code for a spinning monkey](images/space-spin-code.png)
 --- /hint ---
 --- /hints ---